rituuu/Sensor-Fault-Detection-AWS-Deployment/README.md

 #  Sensor Fault Detection — End-to-End AI & MLOps Project
+A production-grade AI pipeline integrating data engineering, ML, and MLOps for predictive maintenance in heavy-duty vehicles.

 This repository contains the **complete Sensor Fault Detection System**, integrating **Data Engineering, Machine Learning, and MLOps** to build a production-grade pipeline for predictive maintenance in heavy-duty vehicles.